 - If your income goes down or you gain a household member: You could qualify for more financial help than you’re currently getting.
 This could lower the amount you pay in monthly premiums.
 You could also qualify for free or low-cost coverage through Washington Apple Health (Medicaid).

-- If your change qualifies you for a special enrollment period: Some life changes, such as getting married, having a baby, or losing health coverage, qualify you for a special enrollment period.
+- If your change qualifies you for a special enrollment period (outside of the open enrollment period): Some life changes, such as getting married, having a baby, or losing health coverage, qualify you for a special enrollment period.
 This means you can shop for a new plan.